benjamin-heasly/kilosort3-docker/README.md

 # Outline

-Running 'build.sh' should produce a new, local Docker image named `kilosort3`.
+Running `build.sh` should produce a new, local Docker image named `kilosort3`.
 This should have Kilosort3, Matlab, Matlab toolboxes that are required for Kilosort3 (Parallel_Computing_Toolbox, Signal_Processing_Toolbox, and Statistics_and_Machine_Learning_Toolbox), and compiled mex gpu binaries built from Kilosort3 source.

 Here's how the image is built up:

  1. Create a base image named `kilosort3-dependencies` that has Kilosort3 code, Matlab 2022b, and required Matlab toolboxes.
  2. Create a temp image named `kilosort3-mex-build` that has dependencies above, plus [CUDA Toolkit 11.2](https://developer.nvidia.com/cuda-11.2.0-download-archive?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=2004&target_type=runfilelocal), [as required for Matlab 2022b](https://www.mathworks.com/help/parallel-computing/run-cuda-or-ptx-code-on-gpu.html#mw_20acaa78-994d-4695-ab4b-bca1cfc3dbac).
- 3. Run a container from `kilosort3-mex-build` to actually launch Matlab and compile the Kilosort3 mex gpu binaries, and copy the binaries out of the container so we an use them in the next step.
+ 3. Run a container from `kilosort3-mex-build` to launch Matlab and compile the Kilosort3 mex gpu binaries, and copy the binaries out of the container so we can use them in the next step.
- 4. Create the final image named `kilosort3` that has Kilosort3 code, Matlab 2022b, required Matlab toolboxes, and the mex gpu binaries built in the previous step.
+ 4. Create the final image named `kilosort3` that has Kilosort3, Matlab, required Matlab toolboxes, and the mex gpu binaries built in the previous step.

 ## Image sizes and licensing
 Why go to the trouble of implementing this in multiple steps?
 Why would we want a temp Docker image and a Docker container execution in the middle?
-Why not put all of this into Dockerfile `RUN` steps in one Docker file?
-This outline seemed like a solution to a couple of specific challenges:
+Why not put all of this into `RUN` steps of a single Dockerfile?
+The outline here seemed like a solution to a couple of specific challenges:

  - Image sizes -- As we go, these Docker images get large (see the table below).
 Creating a temp image with CUDA Toolkit, which we could use then discard, was one way to avoid carrying the whole toolkit around in the final image.
  - Matlab licensing -- In order to build the mex gpu functions for Kilosort3, we need to actually launch Matlab.
 This requires some environment configuration.
 This config seemed sensible as a one time, runtime step, as opposed to being part of the image creation step.